eliottjohnson/Obsidian-Vault/Theory/Computer Vision with OpenCV/Image processing.md

 laplacian = cv2.Laplacian(img, cv2.CV_64F) # Double derivative in both direction
 ```

-# Color histogram
+# Colour histogram

-We can display the frequency of values for colors with three histograms.
+We can display the frequency of values for colours with three histograms.

 We have to use BGR for histograms on OPENCV but RGB for displaying.